The Binding of Fenrir drinking horn

-If name is chosen, please leave us a message on the order stating what name you would like engraving onto the horn and whether you would like it in English or in runes.
+If name is chosen, please leave us a message on the order stating what name you would like engraving onto the horn.

 All our horn products are completely handmade in our Yorkshire based workshop so please be aware there is a production time of around 4 weeks once the order has been placed .